Issue 1: Providing Justice

 The effective implementation of this strategy is linked to other efforts in this plan.
-Strategy 1.3 includes a goal to ensure that judiciary proceedings are conducted in secure facilities.
-In addition, Strategy 4.1 includes a goal to ensure that IT policies and practices provide effective security for court records and data, including confidential personal information.
+Strategy 1.2 includes a goal to ensure that judiciary proceedings are conducted in secure facilities.
+In addition, Strategy 5.1 includes a goal to ensure that IT policies and practices provide effective security for court records and data, including confidential personal information.

-Goal 1.2b: Improve the protection of judges and their families at home and in non-judicial locations.
+Goal 1.3b: Improve the protection of judges and their families at home and in non-judicial locations.